Joey Lauren Adams: Career

 Adams is known for her distinctive voice which one film critic referred to as that of a "sex-kitten-on-helium".
 Regarding her voice, Adams commented, "It's not a normal voice.
 It doesn't fit into people's preconceptions about what a woman's voice should sound like.
 My mom doesn't think I have an unusual voice, though.
 I'm sure it's helped me get some roles.
 But Chasing Amy I almost didn't get.
 There was concern the voice would grate on some people, which some critics said it did."
 Another film critic said that whether viewers loved it or hated it, her voice had "the potential to hypnotize."

 Personal life

-Adams was born in North Little Rock, the youngest of three children.
+Adams was born in North Little Rock, Arkansas, the youngest of three children.
 Her father was a lumber yard owner.
-Adams grew up in the Overbrook neighborhood of North Little Rock and graduated from North Little Rock Northeast High School in 1986.
+Adams grew up in the Overbrook neighborhood and graduated from North Little Rock Northeast High School in 1986.
 She announced her intention to pursue acting after one year as an exchange student in Australia.
 In a May 7, 1997, appearance on The Tonight Show with Jay Leno to promote Chasing Amy, Adams revealed she was a niece to Hee-Haw cast member and ordained minister Grady Nutt.

 Adams and Brian Vilim, a cinematographer, married at Adams' friends' farm in Maumelle, Arkansas in 2014.

+Before her marriage, Adams was famously linked to filmmaker Kevin Smith in the mid-1990s after they met on the set of Mallrats.
+Though they split up in 1997, Smith later credited Adams—who served as his muse for Chasing Amy—with profoundly shaping his personal growth and preparing him for his own long-term marriage.
+She also briefly dated actor Vince Vaughn in 1998.